Coffee shop in Edinburgh, Scotland

 Our new analysis shows the average hotel will see bills rising £28,900 next year and £111,300 by 2028/29, totalling £205,200 extra over three years.
 Meanwhile, online giants, office blocks and out-of-town supermarkets benefit from far smaller increases.

-Recently, the Government announced an emergency business rates package for pubs, but urgency is needed to deliver hospitality-wide support.
+Recently, the Government announced an emergency business rates package for pubs, but we still need a hospitality-wide solution.

-The Government recently announced emergency pubs relief which will provide respite, but promised strategy must deliver hospitality-wide support.
+The Government recently announced emergency relief for pubs and live music venues, which will provide respite.

 Business rates calculator